develephant/coronium-core-docs/docs-src/docs/pages-guide/usage.md

 Only the GET and POST HTTP methods are supported for server requests.

-!!! note
+!!! tldr "Special Note"
-    The Coronium Pages module is meant to supplement the core functionality of the application server.
+    The __Pages__ module is meant to supplement the core functionality of the application server.
 It is not designed to serve entire websites.

 ## Pages Directory